 Google Site Kit: It's your one stop shop for all things Google!
 I use both Google Analytics and Google Adsense on my blog and this is a great WordPress dashboard for tracking everything.

-Tasty Recipes: This is hands down my favorite plugin!
+WP Recipe Maker: This is hands down my favorite plugin!
 This allows you to format your recipes into a beautiful, printer-friendly recipe card.
 It optimizes your recipes for SEO and allows you to add nutritional information too.
-Tasty Recipes is literally one of the easiest way to publish a recipe on your blog plus it shows the recipe image on google search.
+WP Recipe Maker is literally one of the easiest way to publish a recipe on your blog plus it shows the recipe image on google search.
 Best of all, it's customizable!
 I easily edited the code to make my recipe card match my brand colors.
-Tasty Recipes is a little pricey, but I think it's so worth it!
-I used the free WP Recipe Maker for a while and I hated it because it was so limited.
+I use the premium version on my website and it's SO worth it!

 Word Fence Security: This is a security plugin that protects WordPress sites from unwanted intrusion and all those pesky hackers trying to infiltrate your site.